 Bright gradients and bevels

-Another big web design trend right now is bright colors and flashy gradients.
-Our old website still had plain grey backgrounds.
+Another big web design trend is currently bright colours and colour gradients.
+Our old WordPress website still had plain, grey backgrounds.
 We only set accents with blue or orange icons and buttons.
-The new design is much more colorful: For the backgrounds we now use bright color gradients in blue, purple or pink.
+The new design is much more colourful: For the backgrounds, we now use bright colour gradients in blue, purple or pink.

-What we have also said goodbye to are horizontal lines and a perfect symmetry of the individual elements.
-In 2018, it can be a little more oblique and disordered.
-The boxes with the domains in the image above, for example, arrange themselves differently each time the site is called up.
-This makes site look more dynamic overall.
+What we have also said goodbye to are horizontal lines and perfect symmetry of the individual elements.
+In 2018, things can be a little more oblique and disorderly.
+The boxes with the domains in the image above, for example, arrange themselves differently each time the WordPress website is called up.
+This makes the WordPress website look more dynamic overall.

-These websites also use eye-catching gradients, slants, or random elements:
+These websites also use eye-catching colour gradients, slants or random elements:

 Illustrations create personality

-In 2018, many websites are turning to cartoon-style illustrations to add a personal and playful touch to site .
-Unlike photos, there are no limits when it comes to creating illustrations.
-This can create graphics that accurately reflect your brand's identity.
+In 2018, many websites rely on cartoon-like illustrations to give the WordPress website a personal and playful touch.
+Unlike photos, there are no limits when creating illustrations.
+This allows you to create graphics that accurately reflect your brand's identity.

 Playful illustrations are entertaining, create a sense of authenticity, and offer a welcome change from contrived and old-fashioned stock photos.

 In this context, the increasing popularity of the SVG format for graphics is another web design trend.
-The special thing about SVG graphics is that you can scale them to infinity without scaling them to infinity without compromising quality.
-This makes SVG graphics particularly suitable for responsive design.
+The special thing about SVG graphics is that you can scale them to infinity without sacrificing quality.
+This makes SVG graphics particularly suitable for Responsive Design.

-Through large moving graphics (such as in our agency and freelancer tools), a potential customer immediately understands what the topic is in the respective section.
+Through large moving graphics (such as in our agency and freelancer tools), a potential client immediately understands what the topic is in the respective section.

 Here are some websites that also use cartoons and/or animation:

-This means that the ranking of your site will be primarily based on the mobile version of your website in the future.
+This means that the ranking of your WordPress website will be primarily based on the mobile version of your WordPress website in the future.

-But that's no reason to panic just yet, because according to Google, the strict implementation of these plans will still take some time.
-Since a good user experience has a positive effect on your you should nevertheless start optimizing your website early on.
+But this is no reason to panic, because according to Google, the strict implementation of these plans will still take some time.
+Since a good user experience has a positive effect on your ranking, you should nevertheless start optimising your WordPress website early on.

-As with all fast-moving fields, there's no guarantee that these web design trends will actually define 2018.
-But no matter which direction the trend takes, we're mighty proud of our new design and can fully identify with it.
+As in all fast-moving areas, there is no guarantee that these 2018 web design trends will actually define this new year.
+But no matter which direction the trend takes, we are mighty proud of our new design and can identify with it all around.

-What do you think of our new website?
-Do you know of any other design trends you think we'll see more of in 2018?
-We'd love to hear your comments!
+What do you think of our new WordPress website?
+Do you know of any other design trends that you think we'll see more of in 2018?
+We look forward to your comments!